dancodingbr/riskmanager/docs/wiki.md

 In this project, we'll use a custom workflow based essentially on Github Flow.
 It's composed by the following branches:

-- **master**
+- **main**
-- **development**: it can used to validate the changes made on bugfix or feature branches before rebase with the master branch
+- **development**: it can used to validate the changes made on bugfix or feature branches before rebase with the main branch
 - **bugfix**
 - **feature**